monkeyscanjump/comalt/README.md

 - Node.js 16.x or later
 - npm or yarn
-- A Polkadot/Substrate compatible wallet (like Polkadot.js extension)
+- A Polkadot/Substrate compatible wallet (like Polkadot.js extension or SubWallet)

 ### Installation